 Let's start with the specific moments.
 The ones you haven't said out loud.
+If your guilt is specifically about the decision to move a parent into memory care, we have written about that separately.

 You are not alone in any of this.
 These are not aberrant thoughts from a bad person.
 These are the exact thoughts of someone who loves their parent completely and is running on empty and has been for a long time.